HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 **Table 1.** *Description of various directives and clauses: OpenACC vs OpenMP.*

 Details about OpenACC and OpenMP library routines can be found, respectively, [here](https://gcc.gnu.org/onlinedocs/libgomp/OpenACC-Runtime-Library-Routines.html) and [here](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-cpp-fortran-compiler-openmp/top.html).

- - The **gang** clause has a role of partitioning the loop across gangs, and each gang has num_gang.
-- The **worker** clause enables the partition across workers, and each worker has num_worker.
-- The **vector** clause enables the vectorization of the loop, and ....

 # Discussion on porting OpenACC to OpenMP